mfh-114/alfa20/README.md

 # alfa20
+coming soon....

-It is game project based on lua with love2d game engine.
-I have created this project because my son asked me to create a game for him
+It is a text based adventure game by python.
+I have created this project because my son asked me to create a game for him but I want to learn python :-) also.